-NORBERT PRANGENBERG WITH JOHN YAUby John Yau
+NORBERT PRANGENBERG WITH JOHN YAU

 In the midst of installing his first exhibition at Betty Cuningham Gallery in collaboration with Bernd Schellhorn of Berlin, Germany (April 1 – May 22, 2010), Norbert Prangenberg took time off to sit down with Rail Art Editor John Yau on site to talk about his life and work.

 John Yau (Rail): I am sitting with Norbert Prangenberg at the Betty Cuningham Gallery, where his show is about open.
 Could you give the readers of the Rail a little bit of your background, which isn’t very common, either in Germany or America?

 Norbert Prangenberg: I went to what you would call elementary school for eight years, which was normal.
 And then when I was 13, I studied for three and half years to be a gold and silversmith, and then I entered a kind of metal-smith’s guild.
 I worked another year in this firm, but the whole company was only four people.
 We have a shop and a workshop.
 A shop to sell and in the back was a workshop, where four or five people sit and make things of gold and silver.
 So directly after school I started working and I liked it.
 And, yeah, after this thing, I went to what they call in German a werkkunstschule, which is a school for apprenticeships.

 Prangenberg: I studied different things—metalworking, etching, and other techniques.
 It wasn’t an art school, but a school to learn different crafts.
 During this time I started drawing and making small paintings on my own.
 After I got my diploma, I worked for a glass factory and did designs for wine glasses and vases.

 Rail: How old were you?